Ironhead Sportster Project

 shop Motorcycle Lift Stand

 Ironhead Cafe Racer

-To build an XLCR replica, best choice is to start with a 1979-1981 Ironhead.
-These frames are basically the same as the factory Cafe Racer, as is the 1000cc motor.
-Unlike the earlier frames, these have room for improvement, particularly front and rear shocks.
+To build an XLCR replica, best choice is to start with a 1979-1981 Sportster.
+These frames are basically the same as the factory Cafe Racer, as is their 1000cc motor.
+Unlike earlier Sportster frames, these have room for improvement, particularly front and rear shocks.